Forvideos061/awesome-3d-ai-seo-geo/README.md

 # 3D Model SEO

-3D assets can have useful metadata and supporting content just like images and videos.
+3D assets can benefit from descriptive metadata and supporting content.

-For a 3D model page, consider exposing:
+A dedicated 3D model page may expose:

 * Model name
 * Model description